-The data mapping document will be held by the School Business Manager and should be considered to be a 'live' document.
-All staff will be asked periodically to assist in reviewing the data mapping document to ensure all data sets currently in use within the school have been considered, captured, and a lawful basis for processing has been identified in each occasion.
+The data mapping document will be held by the School Business Manager.
+All staff will be required to assist periodic reviews of the data mapping document to ensure all data sets currently in use within the school have been considered, captured, and a lawful basis for processing has been identified on each occasion.

-Privacy Notices

-The school will ensure all Data Subjects are clear about the ways in which the school is processing their personal data.
-This will include publishing a privacy notice, which provides details of what personally identifiable information is held by the school, how it will be processed, stored, the organisations it will be shared with, the lawful basis for processing and how long the data will be held prior to destruction.
-The Data Mapping document will be used as the source of information, to populate the Privacy Notices.
+A Privacy Notice details the school's use of personal data, including what PII is held by the school, how it will be stored, the organisations that data will be shared with, the lawful basis for processing and how long the data will be held for prior to destruction.
+Our data mapping document informs the content of our privacy notices.
+It also contains information regarding how a data subject (pupil, parent, member of staff etc) can access their data, which is stored and processed by the school.